NA-MIC/ProjectWeek/PW29_2018_London_Canada/Projects/SlicerMitralValve/README.md

 1. Align loaded STL base plate model with extracted mold
 1. Fill empty spaces between extracted mold and loaded base plate

-## Progress and Next Steps
+## Progress

 <!--Describe progress and next steps in a few bullet points as you are making progress.-->
 1. Working prototype of segmentation and registration modules already developed.
-1. Completed segmentation node support
+1. Completed segmentation node support.
-1. Added alignment of loaded base plate model
+1. Added alignment of loaded base plate model.
-1. Added base plate filling to close bottom of mold
+1. Added base plate filling to close bottom of mold.

+## Next Steps
-1. Still need to work on making bottom filling more robust
+1. Need to make filling around base plate more robust.
+1. Missing vertical fill when base is placed too low.
+1. Need to rotate base plate model to match valve annulus normal after alignment with annulus.

 # Illustrations